Jyotisaini-2001/NoteApp/README.md

  NoteApp allows users to create, read, update, and delete their own notes.
 Each note has a title, content, and timestamp.

  # Data Storage
-Note Manager uses Firebase's Realtime Database to store user information and notes.
+NoteApp uses Firebase's Realtime Database to store user information and notes.
 # Technologies Used
 Note Manager is built using the following technologies: